 The Dridex Banking Trojan is being sent by the same botnet and uses a nearly identical infection vector but with slightly varied message content.
 The Dridex Trojan has been in circulation for years now but is still successfully being used to commit financial theft.

 Current Dridex Banking Trojan messages:

 The Jaff ransomware while it does differ, may just be the new iteration of Locky ransomware.
 While Dridex Banking Trojan as well has morphed over time.
 It was once known as Zeus.
 After being redeveloped and built upon, it became known as Cridex and after again later changes returned as Dridex.
-This goes to show That the cybercrime groups undertaking these malware families also go through periods of redevelopment just as any software creator would.
+This shows that cybercrime groups undertaking these malware families go through periods of redevelopment just as a software creator would.
 For now, though, they are back to their old tricks but with a new toy.

 And of course, all SecureTide customers are protected from the threats described above.